 - Air quality.

 - Sources of human drinking water.

+- National Environmental Standards for Plantation Forestry

 - Telecommunications facility.

 - Electricity transmission.

 - Assessing and managing contaminants in soil to protect human health.

 The proposed NES for the measurement of water takes is now instead a set of regulations within the RMA.
 The proposed NES for on-site wastewater treatment systems has been withdrawn.